awslabs/aws-securityhub-multiaccount-scripts/automation_rules/README.md

 ## Prerequisites
 The **automation-rule-create.py** script depends on a file containing the json definition of the rule that needs to be deployed.
-The schema for an automation rule definition is outlined [HERE.](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_CreateAutomationRule.html)  This repository contains an example rule definition in the automation-rule-definition.json file.
+The schema for an automation rule definition is outlined [HERE.](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_CreateAutomationRule.html)  This repository contains an example of a single rule definition in the **automation-rule-definition.json** file.
+If you want to deploy multiple rules the **automation-rule-definition-mult-rules.json** file contains an example of how to define multiple rules.

 ## Steps to deploy an automation rule